Guide to genetic disorders

 Where are genes made of?

-Almost every cell in your body has a centre called a nucleus.
+Almost every cell in the body has a centre called a nucleus.
 In almost every nucleus, there are 46 chromosomes.
-Chromosomes are passed from parent to child, and are the vehicle for carrying all that you inherit from your parents.
+Chromosomes are passed from parent to child, and are the vehicle for carrying all that a child inherits from their parents.

 Chromosomes are made of a chemical compound called DNA (deoxyribose nucleic acid).
 A gene is a small section of that DNA.
-You have more than 20,000 genes in you.
+There are more than 20,000 genes in the human body.

 How do genes influence your life?